ifoche/airQualityBox/README.md

   - Right small windows representing the values for PM10 (concentration and AQI) and background color according to the AQI

   - Global AQI measurement.
 For the rest of the lower part of the screen, the color will be the global AQI (this is, the worse value between PM25 and PM10), and a message accordingly (excellent, bon, moyen, mauvais, dangereux)

+If the screen is touched, it toggles between screen on and screen off, to save battery.

 Enjoy, measure and improve this sketch! and please, if you do so, let me know!

 ## Roadmap
-- Add reaction to touch events, switching off and on the screen on screen events, in order to save energy
+- Screen reacts to touch events switching on an off the screen by manually polling if the screen is touched.
+I would need to change it into the use of a touch interrupt to remove unnecessary pollings.
 - Assess and calibrate the measurements to be sure they're accurate.
 - Use free communication digital pins to introduce a radio (Lora, bluetooh, WiFi...whatever) to send the results to an external storage system